jkkummerfeld/irc-disentanglement/data/READ.history.md

 # Annotation Information

 The data was selected and annotated in various ways.
-The supplementary material to the paper discusses these, and below we provide full details.
+The [supplementary material to the paper](https://github.com/jkkummerfeld/irc-disentanglement/blob/master/supp-acl19irc.pdf) discusses these, and below we provide additional details.

 ## Training Set